felipepita/Asug/plugins/ready-backup/readme.txt

 == Changelog ==

+= 0.4.2 =
+* Fixed error message â€˜PRO version is not activatedâ€™ when user trying to set FTP backup without PRO version
+* Fixed error when assets does not loading

 = 0.4.1 =
 * Updated Backup module
 * Fixed some errors in the Schedule module
 * New logging system
 * More informative messages when building
 * New backup in UI

 = 0.3.10 =